 Are there ways to subscribe/follow the blog?

-Is there a mailing list and is it simple to find?
+Is there a mailing list?

 Can the images be pinned on Pinterest?

-Have you tested the site speed?
+Have you tested the site speed and addressed any recommendations?